Managing Amnesty International with a open source software, CiviCRM

 The project was carried out internally by the IT team, led by a Project Manager.
 It was done in collaboration with other organizations like ours, iXiam.
 We helped with expert consultancy as well as with our experience in similar organizations with custom development, training and support for CiviCRM.

 One of the projects that our iXiam team developed entirely was the standardization and contact importation from their press book.
-We worked with their press department and, as a result, managed to import over 1500 contacts.
+We worked with their press department and, as a result, imported over 1,500 contacts.

 Integration with Redsys (ex Sermepa)